caroline-li97/Data_Extraction_Tool/README.md

   ```bash
   Processing row 7/59...
   ```
-  This message indicates which row the script is processing.
+  This message indicates which row the script is processing now.
 - Once the task is completed, the following message will appear:
   ```bash
   Results added to CSV.
   ```

 ### 6. Check the Output
-- The processed data will be saved in the CSV file specified in the OUTPUT_CSV path.
+- The processed data will be saved in the CSV file specified in the ```OUTPUT_CSV``` path.
 - You can open the CSV file to verify the extracted results.

 ### 7. Troubleshooting